-The company’s international operations (WMT) boosted sales 6.4 percent to $32 billion, and Sam’s Club sales climbed 3.8 percent to $14.2 billion.
+The company’s international operations (WMT:US) boosted sales 6.4 percent to $32 billion, and Sam’s Club sales climbed 3.8 percent to $14.2 billion.

 Wal-Mart didn’t provide an update on the investigations by the U.S. Department of Justice and the U.S. Securities and Exchange Commission into possible violations of the Foreign Corrupt Practices Act.
 The government agencies are investigating allegations that Wal-Mart systematically bribed Mexican officials so it could more quickly open stores in the country.